17 Top-Rated Tourist Attractions around Lake Constance

 Various areas on the shores of Lake Constance, particularly near the mouths of the larger tributary rivers, have been declared nature reserves in order to maintain their relatively unspoiled condition.
-The most important nature reserve — and the largest on the German shores of the lake — is the Wollmatinger Ried Untersee-Gnadensee, where the Rhine flows from the main lake into the Untersee near Konstanz.
+The most important nature reserve - and the largest on the German shores of the lake, covering an area of nearly 20,000 acres - is the Wollmatinger Ried Untersee-Gnadensee, where the Rhine flows from the main lake into the Untersee near Konstanz.

 The reserve boasts a wide variety of plants and animals, including more than 600 fern and flowering plants, as well as in excess of 290 bird species drawn to its rich reed beds.
-An excellent place from which to explore the nature reserve, as well as the flora and fauna of Lake Constance, is the NABU-Centre, an information center with exhibitions and slideshows.
-Informative guided tours are also available.
+An excellent place from which to explore the nature reserve, as well as the flora and fauna of Lake Constance, is the NABU-Centre.
+This top-notch information center features exhibitions and slideshows, and also offers informative guided tours into the park.

-Other important area nature reserves include Eriskircher Ried, popular with bird-watchers for its many species of birds and water fowl (plus its great biking and hiking trails); the Halbinsel Mettnau waterfront nature reserve, which serves as a habitat for numerous varieties of birds (with a small island to explore); and the Prunger-Burgweiler, where you can also visit the Wilhelmsdorf Nature Conservation Centre with its fascinating museum describing some 12,000 years of moorland history.
+Another important area nature reserve is Eriskircher Ried, popular with bird-watchers for its many species of birds and water fowl (plus its great biking and hiking trails).
+If you've time, be sure to also visit the Halbinsel Mettnau waterfront nature reserve, which serves as a habitat for numerous varieties of birds (with a small island to explore), and the Prunger-Burgweiler.
+Here, you can also visit the Wilhelmsdorf Nature Conservation Centre with its fascinating museum describing some 12,000 years of moorland history.

 Picturesque Lindau, the largest town on the Bavarian shores of Lake Constance, is split between an island and the slopes of the mainland and linked by a bridge, the Neue Seebrücke.
 The harbor is well worth visiting and is notable for its old lighthouse, the 13th-century Mangturm.
 At the ends of the outer harbor walls are Lindau's best-known landmarks, the six-meter-high Bavarian lion and the 33-meter-high new lighthouse, both dating from 1856 (the latter offers magnificent views of the town and the Alps).

-Other fun things to do in Lindau include exploring the Old Town (Altstadt), much of which is now pedestrian-only and boasts many beautifully preserved Gothic, Renaissance, and Baroque houses.
+Other fun things to do in Lindau include exploring the Old Town (Altstadt).
+Much of this historic town center is now pedestrian-only and boasts many beautifully preserved Gothic, Renaissance, and Baroque houses.
 Particularly attractive is Maximilianstrasse, the main street, with its trim patrician houses, arcades, fountains, hotels, and cafés.

-Other highlights include the Old Town Hall (Altes Rathaus) built in 1436 with its colorful facade, and St. Peter's Church (Peterskirche), founded in the late 10th century.
-There's also a pleasant walking path around the island, the Uferweg, which offers fine views from two old bastions, the Gerberschanze and the Sternschanze, and from the Pulverturm (Powder Tower).
+Other highlights include the Old Town Hall (Altes Rathaus), built in 1436 with its colorful facade, and St. Peter's Church (Peterskirche), founded in the late 10th century.
+There's also a pleasant walking path around the island, the Uferweg.
+It offers fine views from two old bastions, the Gerberschanze and the Sternschanze, and from the Pulverturm (Powder Tower).